What Is Internal Recruitment? 5 Ways to Save Time and Money While Hiring

-Likewise, internal candidates already know whether or not they like the company—they’ve already decided whether or not it’s worth sticking around.
+Internal candidates already know whether or not they like the company—they’ve already decided whether or not it’s worth sticking around.
+That’s a big deal when 17% of new hires leave after the first month.
 If they’re applying for an internal position, it’s usually a sign that they’re willing to invest more career time into your organization.
 Otherwise, they would be applying for jobs elsewhere.

 This means you’re less likely to have to replace them soon after hiring because the job, the team, or the organization wasn’t what they expected.

 It also means you’ll spend less time on training and onboarding because the candidate is already familiar with some or all of the systems they’ll be using in their new position.
 (Note: We said less time on onboarding, not no time on onboarding.
 It’s still important to onboard your internal hires!)